dorukolcmener/FOPatikaWebDB-Assignments/weeks/W5/BookStore-Delete/README.md

 ## ❓Question :

-Implement GetById and UpdateBook operations.
+Review GetById and UpdateBook operations, and implement DELETE.

 ## ✏️Answer :